 How is hair loss treated?

 If you have significant hair loss of any type, you may decide to wear a wig.
-Wigs are available on the NHS, but you may have to pay for one unless you qualify for help with charges.
+Wigs are available on the NHS, but you may have to pay unless you qualify for help with charges.

 There are also some surgical options for hair loss, including a hair transplant and artificial hair implants.

-Read more about diagnosing hair loss and treating hair loss.
+Read more about treating hair loss.

-If you start to lose your hair, it can feel as if you are losing part of your identity.
+Hair loss can be difficult to come to terms with.
+The hair on your head can be a defining part of your identity.
+If you start to lose your hair, it can feel as if you're losing part of your identity.
 This can affect your self-confidence and sometimes lead to depression.

-You may benefit from joining a support group or speaking to other people in the same situation – for example, through online forums.
+Speak to your GP if you're finding it difficult to deal with your hair loss.
+They may suggest counselling.
+You may also benefit from joining a support group or speaking to other people in the same situation – for example, through online forums.